Jacob Jones (naval officer): Midshipman

 Jones joined the United States Navy in 1799 at the age of 31, very old for the times, when a midshipman could be as young as 10.
 Some think he joined the Navy because of grief after the death of his wife.
 He spent 22 months as an acting midshipman.

 Lieutenant

 During the Quasi-War with France, he served under Commodore John Barry in the frigate and was commissioned a lieutenant February 27, 1801.
-First Barbary War:Jones was serving on USS Constellation in October, 1802 when he was arrested for aiding and abetting the murder of Marine Capt.
+First Barbary War: Jones was serving on in October, 1802 when he was arrested for aiding and abetting the murder of Marine Capt.
 James McKnight by Navy Lt.
 Richard H. L. Lawson in a duel on 14 October at Leghorn.
 Jones joined the crew of on May 24, 1803, as second lieutenant (2nd mate).
 On October 31, 1803, he was taken prisoner with the rest of Philadelphias crew by the Bey of Tripoli and held until liberated in June 1805.